Italy PM: include non-euro states in European integration

-AIX-EN-PROVENCE, France, July 8 (Reuters) - Italian Prime Minister Mario Monti said on Sunday that European integration should not only be based on the countries sharing the euro currency, but should also include other EU members such as Britain and Poland.
+AIX-EN-PROVENCE, France (Reuters) - Italian Prime Minister Mario Monti said on Sunday that European integration should not only be based on the countries sharing the euro currency, but should also include other EU members such as Britain and Poland.

 “I‘m a bit uncertain whether we should really try to pursue a more cohesive European economic and political process simply based on the euro zone,” Monti told a conference in Aix-en-Provence, in southern France.